 The company is called Lunada Biomedical.
-This is the company which holds the US patent on making succinic acid, the key ingredient in Amberen.
+This is the company that holds the US patent on making succinic acid, the key ingredient in Amberen.
 The business was started in 2006.

 The company website – LunadaBioMed.com – redirects to Amberen.com.
 That makes sense as it's their supplement.
 The company address listed with the BBB is 6733 S Sepulveda Blvd #108 Los Angeles, CA 90045-1551.
 This address shows an office building.

 One of the doors bears the name “Lunada.”
 I don't think this is where Amberen is made.
-While I could be wrong, it doesn't look like a “biomedical research facility.”
+While I could be wrong, the address doesn't look like a “biomedical research facility.”
 On their website, they list another address: PO Box 452750 Los Angeles, CA 90045.

 The Better Business Bureau lists other names two other business names as well :

 These correspond to different supplements.
-For example, Potensa is an erection supplement which Lunada Biomedical markets (Potensa.com).
-Smart-C may be a vitamin C supplement?
+For example, Potensa is an erection supplement that Lunada Biomedical markets (Potensa.com).

 Amberen And The FTC